 The venture-building movement is starting to become more popular outside of the United States as well: The Netherlands gave us StarterSquad, the self-proclaimed “European version of Betaworks”; and the South African team at Springlab had made the entire African continent proud with their innovative joint-venture business model.

 There is a rising star in Venture Builders in Miami called Rokk3rFuel.
 Rokk3rFuel recently exited by their 1st Fund with a 80x Return.
 Rokk3rFuel took a $20mm Investment in 40 Tech companies and recently sold it for $150mm + 25% of the IPO!
 Rokk3rFuel is now working on Fund 2 and they are rapidly approaching the close of that fund.
-Rokk3rFuel is different than most Venture Builders because they have relationships with many Universities such as Harvard, Yale, MIT as well as Universities on the West Coast – USC, Cal Tech and in Canada plus offices in London and Latin America in Columbia, to take companies from a Linear growth model to a Exponential growth model thus changing Tech companies to succeed faster with returns to their LP’s of over 10x and greater.
+Rokk3rFuel is different than most Venture Builders because they have relationships with many Universities such as Harvard, Yale, MIT as well as Universities on the West Coast – USC, Cal Tech and in Canada plus offices in London and Latin America in Columbia, to take companies from a Linear growth model to a Exponential growth model thus changing Tech companies to succeed faster with target returns to their LP’s of a projected 10x or more.
 Rokk3rFuel believes that over the next 10 years that 40% of companies in the S&P 500 will no longer exist because of this exponential growth.
-Rokk3rFuel takes large equity positions from the Seed stage to Rounds A & B and plans on changing over 80 Tech companies growth over the next 8 years in Fund 2.
+Rokk3rFuel takes large equity positions from the Seed stage to Rounds A & B and plans on changing over 60 Tech companies growth over the next 8 years in Fund 2.
 Rokk3rFuel is able to substantially mitigate the Risks involved in Venture Capital by taking these equity positions throughout the various stages.
 Take a closer look at Rokk3rFuel by going to their website at invest.rokk3rfuel dot com.